NET WORTH: Unknown

-OVERVIEW: Venture capitalist James R. Swartz and his wife Susan move their philanthropy through the Swartz Foundation Trust.
+OVERVIEW: Venture capitalist James Swartz and his wife Susan move their philanthropy through the Swartz Foundation Trust.
 Carnegie Mellon, Swartz's alma mater, has received millions, including a recent $31 million gift to create an entrepreneurship center.
 The Swartzes have also supported a number of churches and religious institutions, and millions have gone to Harvard Divinity School.
 The couple also has shown a real interest in the arts.
-They've also established Impact Partners, which finances films that engage with social issues.
-In addition, Swartz serves as a trustee of the Sundance Institute and the San Francisco Museum of Modern Art.
-The couple's philanthropy mainly focuses on the Bay Area, Utah and Martha's Vineyard in Massachusetts, though grants have gone to other regions as well.

 BACKGROUND: James R. Swartz went to Harvard University and Carnegie Mellon University, where he earned an M.S. in industrial administration.
 He has been active in venture capital since the early 1970s.
 Swartz was the founding general partner at Adler & Company before cofounding Accel Partners in 1983, a global technology venture capital firm with offices in Palo Alto, London, Bangalore, Beijing and Shanghai.
 Accel has invested in major tech companies such as Facebook, Dropbox and Etsy.

-ENTREPRENEURSHIP: Millions have streamed from the Swartzs to Carnegie Mellon University, and a lot of this money has gone to support entrepreneurship.
+ENTREPRENEURSHIP: The couple have directed millions to Carnegie Mellon University, and a lot of this money has gone to support entrepreneurship.
 A recent $31 million gift by the couple created the the Swartz Center for Entrepreneurship.
 A $10 million gift in a recent year also supported entrepreneurship at Carnegie Mellon.
 The school is the site of the James R. Swartz Entrepreneurial Program, which provides coursework in entrepreneurship, mentoring, hands-on experiences and networking.
 It also offers a mentored summer internship with a top -tier, VC-backed startup within the high-tech, high-growth environment of California’s Silicon Valley and San Francisco.
 Carnegie Mellon is also home to the James R. Swartz Entrepreneurial Leadership Series, which brings leading entrepreneurs to campus.